Checkmarx/JS-SCP/src/general-coding-practices/dependencies.md

 and the `package.json` file is updated to track the new dependency.

-By default, issuing the [npm install command][7] as we did above, downloads the most recent `PAKACE-NAME` version and `package.json` is updated with an entry like `"package-name": "^1.2.4"` in the `dependencies` section.
+By default, issuing the [npm install command][7] as we did above, downloads the most recent `PACKAGE-NAME` version and `package.json` is updated with an entry like `"package-name": "^1.2.4"` in the `dependencies` section.

 Assuming you're using a version control system like [Git][8], `node_modules` is something you exclude.
-So, whenever you checkout your application from Git, you have to install its dependencies, what you running
+So, whenever you checkout your application from Git, you have to install its dependencies, what you running:

 ```shell
 $ npm install